 What Socks To Wear

-Boardroom Socks is a great family-business that specialises in these.
+Boardroom Socks is a great family business that specializes in these.
 They’re American-made from Merino wool in the James mill in North Carolina.
-Additionally, they’re only $14.95 a pair, which is excellent value given that they’re a heritage US brand.
+Additionally, they start around $19.50 a pair, which is an excellent value given that they’re a heritage US brand.

 Where To Buy Your Accessories

-There are plenty of menswear haberdasheries where you can find quality accessories.
-In fact, most Jermyn Street shirt brands like Hawes & Curtis will often retail a wide variety of belts, ties, pocket squares, and cufflinks.
+In fact, most Jermyn Street shirt brands, such as Hawes & Curtis, often retail a wide variety of belts, ties, pocket squares, and cufflinks.

-If you’re on a budget, we highly recommend that you check out The Tie Bar.
+If you’re on a budget, we highly recommend checking out The Tie Bar.
 They’re quite well-known thanks to their reputation for stocking a rich yet affordable selection of accessories for men.
 If you need it, they probably stock it!

-Furthermore, their site is well-designed and allows you to coordinate the different items in your shopping cart so it’s makes the task quite convenient too.
-It’s a great destination for when you start out in the professional world.
+Furthermore, their site is well-designed and allows you to coordinate the different items in your shopping cart, making the task quite convenient as well.
+It’s a great destination for those starting out in the professional world.

 How To Groom For A Job Interview